I couldn’t feel my hands anymore and using them was impossible. The shivering was uncontrollable and violent. “That’s a good sign,” I thought.

 I remembered from my studies of hypothermia that shivering stops before you lose consciousness.
-“If I’m still shivering than I’ll live for a while longer”, I reasoned.
-But mostly I was wondering about how I got myself into that mess.
+“If I’m still shivering then I’ll live for a while longer,” I reasoned.
+But mostly I was wondering how I got myself into that mess.

 No, I hadn’t fallen overboard or stumbled off the docks.
 I had jumped into a half-frozen Lake Eerie on purpose.
 Forty people saw me do it and they were all just standing there, watching me – with cameras rolling – slowly freeze to death.

 The National Water Safety Congress, who got eight of us to volunteer for this crazy – federally funded – experiment in suffering, recruited in August by design.
 It was easy to agree to jump into freezing cold water when it’s sunny and warm out.
 Their public service DVD – Cold Water Boot Camp, USA – was designed to dispel two dangerous myths about cold water: one is that a person’s swimming ability makes any real difference in their need for a life jacket, and the other is that hypothermia kills quickly.
 Neither is true.
 Read more “Staying Alive in Cold Water (1-10-1)”